d12frosted/elpa-mirror/gnu/triples-readme.txt

   │ '(:manager "bob" :reportees '("catherine" "dennis")) └────

+  Note that these subject names are just for demonstration purposes, and wouldn't make good subjects because they wouldn't be unique in practice.
+See [our document on triples design] for more information.

   There are other useful functions, including:
   • `triples-get-types', which gets all the types a subject has,
   • `triples-delete-subject', which deletes all data associated with a